 Nocturne received its London première in the London Pianoforte Series at the Wigmore Hall in July 2010 – the 200th anniversary of Chopin’s birth, with Dame Harriet Walter and Samuel West.

-Recent and future performances include the Wigmore Hall, Chopin Festival in Mallorca, Kings Place, The British Library, St John’s Smith Square, Algarve Concert Series, Richmond Theatre London, Rose Theatre Kingston, Chipping Campden Festival, Cambridge International Festival, St.George’s Bristol, Hertford Theatre, Yeovil Octagon Theatre, Malvern Theatre, Salisbury Playhouse, Chichester Festival Theatre, Winchester Festival, Almeida Theatre, Perth Festival, Bury St. Edmunds Festival, St George’s Hall Bradford, St Paul’s Knightsbridge, Yvonne Arnaud Theatre, Harrogate Festival, Sheffield Concert Series, Middle Temple Recital Series and the Petworth Festival.
+Recent and future performances include the Wigmore Hall, Chopin Festival in Mallorca, Kings Place, Chopin Society London, British Library, St John’s Smith Square, Algarve Concert Series, Richmond Theatre London, Hastings International Piano Festival, Rose Theatre Kingston, Shanklin Theatre, White Rock Theatre, Chipping Campden Festival, Cambridge International Festival, St.George’s Bristol, Hertford Theatre, Yeovil Octagon Theatre, Malvern Theatre, Salisbury Playhouse, Chichester Festival Theatre, Winchester Festival, Almeida Theatre, Perth Festival, Bury St. Edmunds Festival, St George’s Hall Bradford, St Paul’s Knightsbridge, Yvonne Arnaud Theatre, Harrogate Festival, Sheffield International Concert Series, Middle Temple Recital Series and the Petworth Festival.

 Actors include Juliet Stevenson, Alex Jennings, Dame Harriet Walter, Samuel West, Henry Goodman, Guy Paul, Emily Bruni, Guy Henry, Madeleine Potter, Patricia Hodge, Lloyd Owen, Robert Glenister, Niamh Cusack, Emilia Fox, Michael Maloney, Greg Wise, Rosamund Pike, Anna Chancellor, Roger Allam, Miranda Richardson and Rula Lenska.